This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients

-• 1 scant cup wet almond pulp (the amount leftover from making 1 batch of almond milk)
+• 1 scant cup damp almond pulp (the amount leftover from making 1 batch of almond milk)

 Instructions

-• Preheat the oven to 350F.
-In a large mixing bowl, combine the almond pulp, oil, ground flax or chia seeds, salt, herbs, and garlic, if using, and stir well.
-If the dough looks dry, add water one tablespoon at a time, just until it can easily be pressed together between your fingers.
-Transfer the mixture to a sheet of parchment paper and place another sheet of parchment paper on top.
-Use a rolling pin to roll the cracker mixture about 1/8-inch thick, or as thin as you'd like your crackers to be.
+• Preheat the oven to 350°F. In a large mixing bowl, combine the almond pulp, oil, ground flax seeds, salt, garlic, and thyme, and stir well.
+Transfer the mixture to a sheet of parchment paper, then place another sheet on top.
+Use a rolling pin to roll the cracker mixture to about 1/8-inch thick, or as thin as you'd like your crackers.
 (The thinner they are, the crispier they'll be.)

-• Use a large knife to score the rolled dough into square shapes, making about 20 crackers.
+• Remove the top sheet of parchment paper, then use a pizza cutter to score the rolled dough into squares, making about 30+ crackers.
 Poke the middle of each cracker with a fork to help them dry and bake evenly.

-• Place the sheet of parchment paper with the cut crackers on a large baking sheet.
-Bake at 350 for 15 minutes, then flip each cracker (they should separate easily where you scored them) and bake until they are crisp and golden, about 15 minutes more.
+• Place the sheet of parchment paper with crackers on a large baking sheet.
+Bake at 350ºF for 15 minutes, then flip each cracker (they should separate easily where you scored them) and bake until they are crisp and golden, about 15 minutes more.
+Watch the pieces around the edges of the pan, as they will bake faster.
+Remove any pieces that are browned, so they won't burn.

 • Cool the crackers completely before serving.
-They will keep at room temperature for a few days, but they'll last even longer in a sealed container in the fridge.
+They will keep at room temperature for a few days, but they'll last even longer (and be crispier!) when stored in a sealed container in the fridge.
+You can store them for up to 2 weeks in the fridge.

 Nutrition